vdbrink/vdbrink.github.io/esphome/microwave_radar_sensor_rcwl-0516.md

 Ones the ESP is online it automatically registers itself by Home Assistant if you installed ESPHome.

-You will see a new device with one entitiy.
+You will see a new device with one entity.

 <img src="images_rcwl-0516/rcwl-0516_esphome_sensor.png" alt="New ESPHome sensor in Home Assistant" width="400px">